 “Shut the damn window first,” Denise snapped.

-“Good to know,” Katya said as she stepped outside and quietly shut the door behind her.
+“Good to know,” Katya drawled as she stepped outside and quietly shut the door behind her.
 “I see you still confer with the smartest part of your anatomy.”

 Really, there was nothing he could say to that.
-Folding his arms over his old cream jumper, he tried to look as mature as possible.
-Which mainly consisted of standing straight, frowning slightly and trying to keep his eyes on Katya’s face.
+Folding his arms over his old cream jumper, he tried to look as mature as possible, which mainly comprised standing straight, frowning slightly and trying to keep his eyes on Katya’s face.

 It was hard.
-She wore a tight tank-top over a pair of soft cotton pajama pants.
-And she wasn’t wearing a bra.
-Had her boobs grown since they were married?
+She wore a tight tank top over a pair of soft cotton pajama pants—and she wasn’t wearing a bra.
+Were her boobs bigger?
 They definitely looked bigger?
-He bet they were softer too.
-They’d feel heavier in his hands.
+He bet they were softer too and would be heavier in his hands.
 They definitely weren’t as perky as they’d been ten years earlier, but they were fuller, curvier, better.
-His mouth started to water and he had to grab handfuls of his sweater to stop from reaching out.
+His mouth watered and he had to grab handfuls of his sweater to stop from reaching out.